ThomasDOtto/ILRA/README.md

 It will run for around 30 minutes.

 ## Comments
 We used ILRA to improve many genomes.
 It is a continuation of the IPA (https://github.com/ThomasDOtto/IPA) project.
-We felt to rename the script as our updated version works with every long-read technology.
-A preprint will be made available shortly.
+We felt to rename the script as our updated version works with every long-read technology

+Please cite this preprint when using ILRA for your publications: